 If the chick’s simply not cute enough for you (is that even possible?), this adorabaahle Drawstring Lamb Tote is sure to be.
 After Easter, reuse the tote to as a lunch or snack sack!

-If you’re looking for some creative activities for kids that require little to no prep work and supervision, use our edible paint recipes to “paint” all kinds of delicious things – from cookies to fruits.
+If you’re looking for some creative activities for kids that require little to no prep work and supervision, use our delicious “paint” recipes to “paint” all kinds of tasty treats – from cookies to fruits to popcorn and more!

 The kids will love channeling their inner artist while learning how to safely use a brush.
 You may even choose to have them mix the colors themselves!
 They can see in action how different color combinations work and also just how the amount of pigment affects the final project.